Dec 28, 2025

 Therapy is a very personal thing and will be a very different experience for each and every person who is doing it.
 Because of this, it is very difficult to predict how long you will need to be in therapy to reach your goals.
 Recovering from years of childhood abuse can take years, but it doesn't have to.
 Also, it is possible to address only certain issues during a particular therapy episode.
 For instance, maybe you are experiencing extreme flashbacks which are interfering with your ability to work at this time- therapy can focus on learning skills to cope with and reduce the effects these flashbacks have on your life without getting into everything else.
 Other areas that people may choose to focus on include: improving intimate relationships, increasing the ability to trust others, parenting, decreasing anxiety, or irrational anger.
 If therapy is focused this way, you may meet your goals after only a few months.

 If you are still reading this, then chances are you are ready to start addressing your past history of abuse.
 Therapy can be very helpful with this and help you to live the life you want.
 Please click on the contact button below to schedule a free 15-minute phone consultation and we can see if we are a good fit to work together.
-I look forward t hearing from you!
+I look forward to hearing from you!